FreeCAD/FreeCAD-documentation/wiki/Add_FEM_Equation_Tutorial.md

 ...

 _EQUATIONS = {
-    "Heat"   * heat,
+    "Heat": heat,
-    "Elasticity"   * elasticity,
+    "Elasticity": elasticity,
-+    "Flow"   * flow,
++    "Flow": flow,
 }
 ```

 ## Extend writer object

-In this step we are going to modify the following file   *
+In this step we are going to modify the following file:
 -    **src/Mod/Fem/femsolver/elmer/writer.py**